The timeline of the decree regarding the General Policies Pertaining to Article 44 of the Constitution.

 Article A) National policies for expansion of non-governmental sectors and preventing the expansion of the governmental sector:

-An annual decrease of at least 20% of activities listed in Principle 44 and privatizing of those instances [e.g. industries] that fall outside of the Principle to other sectors until the end of the fourth 5-year development plan.
+An annual decrease of at least 20% of activities listed in Article 44 and privatizing of those instances [e.g. industries] that fall outside of the Principle to other sectors until the end of the fourth 5-year development plan.

 Article B) General policies of the cooperative sector: